ppy/osu-wiki/wiki/BBCode/en.md

 [heading]text[/heading]
 ```

-The `[heading]` tag is used to format text into big, pink headers.
+The `[heading]` tag formats text into big, pink headers.
 The tag does not support multi-leveled headers, and cannot be specifically linked to.

 Toolbar button: ![Heading button](img/heading.png "Heading")